mikepope-google/kubernetes-bigquery-python/test.md

 1. Click **Create**.

-### Configuring route-based IPsec VPN using static routing{#configuring-route-based-ipsec-vpn-using-static-routing}
+### Configuring route-based IPsec VPN using static routing

 This section covers the steps for creating a GCP IPsec VPN using static routing.
 Both route-based Cloud VPN and policy-based Cloud VPN use static routing.
 For